 South Africa’s Best Kept Tourism Secrets

 Travelling to South Africa anytime soon?
-Through your research you’ve almost certainly heard about Table Mountain, Robben Island, and the Kruger National Park – but what about the road less traveled?
+Through your research you’ve almost certainly heard about Table Mountain, Robben Island, and the Kruger National Park – but what about the road less travelled – South Africa’s secrets?
 Those places about which even most South Africans do not know?
-We’ve found four of South Africa’s best kept tourism secrets – and we’re sharing them below…
+Here we provide four of South Africa’s lesser-known spots – 4 of South Africa’s secret places shared below…

 Quiver Tree Forest